mikerodionov/MSFT-Certifications/AZ-700/1-HybridNetworking.md

  - P2S VPN supports the following authentication methods
   - Native Azure certificate authentication - authenticate by certificate present on client's device
   - Native AzureAD authentication (only supported for OpenVPN protocol and Windows 10 or 11, requires use of Azure VPN Client)
-  - Authenticate using AD Domain Server (via RADIUS)
+  - Authenticate using AD Domain Server (via RADIUS, uses OpenVPN)

 ### select an appropriate virtual network gateway SKU
 ### plan and configure RADIUS authentication